-5. SIGNIFICANT INTERNAL CONTROL ISSUES
+5. INTERNAL CONTROL ISSUES

-A review of the internal control arrangements in place within the Authority has identified areas where improvements could be made.
+A review of the internal control arrangements in place within the Authority highlighted no significant control issues, however the review did identify areas where improvements could be made.
 Specific actions are proposed to address the issues identified.
-Attached is the action plan for 2013/2014 incorporating those issues brought forward from the previous plan, which are still outstanding.
+Attached is the action plan for 2015/16 incorporating those issues brought forward from the previous plan, which are still outstanding.